lab-robotics-unipv/eduMorse/README.md

 To run the script open a terminal and type:
 ```$ chmod +x installer.sh```
 ```$ ./installer.sh```
-The installer needs an Internet connection and ```apt-get``` command, it was tested on Xubuntu 14.04.4.
+The installer needs an Internet connection and ```apt-get``` command, it was tested on Xubuntu 14.04.4 and Xubuntu 16.04.1.
 Check your system requirements and find other informations about Morse simulator [here](https://www.openrobots.org/morse/doc/stable/user/installation.html).

 ### Dependencies list: